 When you first enter the brewery, you are greeted by colourful artwork, neon lights, and mementos from the 1980’s, such as VCRs and cassette tapes.
 The space downstairs is smaller than the more expansive, brightly lit taproom upstairs.
 Both rooms have their own bar with a collection of taps representing their wide variety of beers.

-While they have light snacks available, the joint really gets hopping on Friday and Saturday nights when the Noble Pie pizza oven fires up at 5:00 p.m. and starts selling it by the slice until they are gone.
+The joint really gets hopping on Friday and Saturday nights when the Portland Street Pizza oven fires up.
 The ‘80s theme has also begun to spread to the patrons and it is not unusual to see many dressed up as if they were off to see a Mötley Crüe or Poison concert.

 They are open Wednesday-Thursday 4:00 p.m.-9:00 p.m., Friday-Saturday 12:00 p.m.-11:00 p.m., and Sunday noon-6:00 p.m.
 Tasters, flights, pints, growler fills, and package product are all available.